Save energy in greenhouses by using DryGair dehumidifiers

 Contact form

 Can't find your answer?
-Fill out the contact form and our specialist Eef Zwinkels will get back to you.
+Fill out the contact form and our specialist Hans Belt will get back to you.
 On weekdays, even within 24 hours.

-The high energy prices cause major challenges in the greenhouse horticulture sector.
-This is an incentive to change cultivation methods.
-Many growers drain liquid using a minimum pipe and opened windows.
-In this case not only the heat flows out, but also CO2.
-DryGair helps to grow sustainably and to use as little gas as possible.
-This could lead to savings of up to 50% on your gas bill.
+Creating a perfect uniform greenhouse climate with minimum energy consumption is quite challenging.
+This is an incentive to change cultivation methods and improve energy efficiency.
+Many growers decrease greenhouse humidity levels by using a minimum pipe and opening the windows.
+In this case not only does the heat flow out, but also CO2.
+DryGair helps to grow sustainably with the lowest possible energy consumption.
+This could lead to savings of up to 50% on your energy bill.

 Search in the Knowledge Center